iansltx/gcm-client/README.md

 ```

 More examples coming soon; in the mean time, take a look at the docblocks of Client and Message for more information.

+Google recently changed the preferred location of the notification key field for their message-sending endpoint.
+This
+library has been updated to the new, non-deprecated, location.

 ## Testing